SeqWare/queryengine/seqware-queryengine-backend/README.md

 list
 scan 'batman.hbaseTestTable_v2.Feature.hg_19'
 ````
-There should be 4 rows of data stored in HBase as it was a 3 base deletion that was specified in the smallTest.vcf:
+There should be 4 rows of data stored in HBase as it was a 3 base deletion that was specified in the smallTestOverlap.vcf:

 ````
 #CHROM  POS ID  REF ALT QUAL    FILTER  INFO